Philosophy Graduate Program (MA)

-Teaching Assistantships are provided to most students admitted to the program.
-The philosophy department typically awards 9 or 10 Teaching Assistantships.
+Teaching Assistantships are provided to almost all students admitted to the program.
+The philosophy department typically awards 9 or 10 Teaching Assistantships each year.
 Stipends are commensurate with duties.
-They range from $12,000 to $13,000.
-(Lubbock’s low cost of living allows this stipend to stretch further than one might initially expect.)
+The standard TA stipend is $15,000.
+(Lubbock's low cost of living allows this stipend to stretch further than one might initially expect.)
 Teaching Assistantships also include tuition and fee waivers that cover over 80% of the entire cost of registration.
 Additional fellowship support of up to $4,000 may also be available.

 The typical duties of a teaching assistant are to grade papers, hold office hours, and sometimes to lead discussion sections.
 During their second year, teaching assistants may be given full responsibility for teaching a class.
 The Philosophy Department sometimes provides additional teaching opportunities during the summer for more experienced teaching assistants.
 Teaching assistants are provided with a computer-equipped office, Xeroxing privileges, and use of a pleasant conference room/lounge.
 Teaching assistants must register for at least 9 graduate or undergraduate hours each semester that they are under contract.

-Outstanding applicants to the philosophy M.A. program are considered for Texas Tech’s prestigious $3,000 Chancellor’s Fellowships and for other university awards.
-In addition, the Philosophy Department offers several scholarships ranging from $200 to $500 annually on a competitive basis to undergraduate and graduate students.
+Outstanding applicants to the philosophy M.A. program are considered for Texas Tech's prestigious $4,000 per annum recruitment fellowship.
+In addition, the Philosophy Department offers several scholarships ranging from $200 to $1000 annually on a competitive basis to undergraduate and graduate students.

 Information and Applications

-Admission procedures are simple.
-Send (a) the completed Graduate School application accessible through this link.
-In your application, you will need to provide (a) transcripts of all previous college work, (b) GRE scores (GRE scores are not required for applications for Fall 2023), (c) application fee ($60) to the Office of Graduate Admissions.
-Send (e) two letters of recommendation from former instructors, (f) a writing sample that best presents your philosophical ability, (f) a personal statement indicating your background and particular interests in studying philosophy, and any other relevant materials to the Graduate School.
-Note: Letters of recommendation should be submitted directly from referees and should be written on professional letterhead; also, letters of recommendation, statements of purpose, and writing samples should be sent directly to the Office of Graduate Admissions.
+First, complete the Graduate School application accessible through this link.
+In your application, you will need to provide (a) transcripts of all previous college work, (b) GRE scores (GRE scores are not required for applications for Fall 2023), (c) application fee ($75), (d) two letters of recommendation from former instructors, (e) a writing sample that best presents your philosophical ability, (f) a personal statement indicating your background and particular interests in studying philosophy, and any other relevant materials to the Graduate School.
+Note: Letters of recommendation should be submitted directly from referees and should be written on professional letterhead.